ccollicutt/ccollicutt.github.io/_posts/2020-03-01-wireguard-danted-firefox.md

 Using ssh was definitely simpler, but I wanted to try something else, specifically wireguard.
 But this means 1) setting up wireguard (FYI: is an out of tree kernel module), 2) adding a proxy and 3) configuring nat.
 At least one valuable option in using wireguard is that I can send all traffic through wireguard if I want to.
 I'm not right now, but I could.

-That said, I need to do some more work related to the proxy configuation, and whether dante is really the best option here.
+That said, I need to do some more work related to the proxy configuration, and whether dante is really the best option here.
 I'll experiment with this setup for a while and determine if there are better options.
 Do I recommend this setup?
 I think wireguard is an important technology, but I don't have a great understanding of it yet.
 So, of course, your mileage may vary.

 PS.
 I also need to check on ipv6 support for this setup, but I don't think my home internet provider supports it (lol).